 - Lunch is provided in the hospital cafeteria at no charge and free parking is available in the visitor parking garage at Good Samaritan.

 Other Benefits of Treatment

 The Day Treatment Program assists our clients to establish their ongoing mental health aftercare and works collaboratively with established outpatient physicians and therapists.

 Day Treatment Program clients also benefit by the availability of psychiatric inpatient care as well as other medical, diagnostic, and emergency services located at the Good Samaritan Hospital.

-The Good Samaritan Hospital Day Treatment Program is a Medicaid and Medicaid provider.
+The Good Samaritan Hospital Day Treatment Program is a Medicaid and Medicare provider.
 Most private insurance plans are also accepted.
 Our intake office will verify insurance coverage and obtain any needed preauthorization for treatment.